sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 * **Communication Interpreter**: The interpreter calculates the communication count of given program `P` with every valid input `x` under a complete partition type annotation $\sigma$.
 The maximum communication count is defined as
 $$
 MaxComm(P, \sigma) = max_{x}Comm(P, \sigma, x)
 $$ If the input program is partially annotated, the interpreter returns a formula in terms of symbolic variables for partition types.
-The returned value is used as an input to a constraint-based solver to search for an optimal partitioning scheme for the given program (i.e. better type inference on the un-annotated variables).
+The returned value is used as an input to a constraint-based solver to search for an optimal partitioning scheme for the given program (i.e., better type inference on the un-annotated variables).

 * **Partition Space Checker**: Given a complete partition scheme for each variable, array and other constructs in the program, the space checker checks the space usage of in each partition, to make sure that the memory usage is no larger than the storage capacity on the core.